 10.1 NPPF states that the creation of high-quality buildings and places is fundamental to what the planning and development process should achieve.
 Development should be visually attractive as a result of good architecture, layout and appropriate and effective landscaping; be sympathetic to the local character and history, including the surrounding built environment and landscape setting; and establish or maintain a strong sense of place.

-- 10.2 Development that is not well designed should be refused, especially where it fails to reflect local design policies and government guidance on design, taking into account any local design guidance and supplementary planning documents such as design guides and codes (NPPF para.
-134). - 10.3 Policy DM6.1 of the Local Plan states that applications will only be permitted where they demonstrate high and consistent design standards.
-Designs should be specific to the place, based on a clear analysis the characteristics of the site, its wider context and the surrounding area. - 10.4 The only external alteration proposed is the installation of 2no. rooflights. - 10.5 It is therefore officer opinion that the impact on the character of the area is acceptable and in accordance with the NPPF and Local Plan policies DM6.1 and DM6.2.
+10.2 Development that is not well designed should be refused, especially where it fails to reflect local design policies and government guidance on design, taking into account any local design guidance and supplementary planning documents such as design guides and codes (NPPF para.
+139).

+10.3 Policy DM6.1 of the Local Plan states that applications will only be permitted where they demonstrate high and consistent design standards.
+Designs should be specific to the place, based on a clear analysis the characteristics of the site, its wider context and the surrounding area.

+10.4 It is proposed to remove the existing rear staircase and install a replacement staircase which be located adjacent to the rear offshoot.
+Given that there are existing metal fire escapes on the street it is not considered that the proposed staircase would appear out of keeping or result in any harm to the streetscene.
+4no. roof lights are also proposed, and these are considered to be acceptable.

+10.5 It is officer opinion that the impact on the character of the area is acceptable and in accordance with the NPPF and Local Plan policies DM6.1 and DM6.2.